duniter/duniter/doc/HDC.md

 ### Transactions chain

-It is obvious that a coin a sender does not own CAN NOT be sent by him.
+It is obvious that an amount a sender does not own CAN NOT be sent by him.
 That is why a transaction refers to other transactions, to prove that the sender actually owns the coins he wants to send.